Modelling uncertainty using stochastic transport noise in a 2-layer quasi-geostrophic model: Numerical results

-\section{Calibration of eigenvectors~}
+\subsubsection{Calibration of eigenvectors~}

-We present a methodology for modelling the difference between passive, infinitesimal Lagrangian particles advected by the high-resolution deterministic velocity field $u$ computed on the fine grid $G^f=2049\times1025$ and its coarsened counterpart $\overline{u}$ computed on the coarse grid $G^c=129\times65$ by differentiating the coarse-grain stream function $\psi^a$.
+We approach the choice of $\xi_i$'s by starting from the Ansatz that models the effect of small scales on Lagrangian particles by noise, and which underpins the derivation of the stochastic QG model.
+We present a new methodology for modelling the difference between passive Lagrangian particles advected by the high-resolution deterministic velocity field $\bf u$ computed on the fine grid $G^f=2049\times1025$ and its coarsened counterpart $\bar{\bf u}$ computed on the coarse grid $G^c=129\times65$ by differentiating the coarse-grained stream function $\psi^a$.
 The stream function is computed by spatially averaging the high-resolution stream function $\psi^f$ over the coarse grid cell $G^c$.
-Based on this difference, we compute Empirical Orthogonal Functions (EOFs)~\citep{Preisendorfer1988,HaJoSt2007} and evaluate how the accuracy of the deterministic flow dynamics reconstructed from the leading EOFs and their corresponding Principal Components (PCs) depends on the number of EOF-PC pairs.
-We also perform uncertainty quantification tests for the stochastic differential equation for Lagrangian particles~\eqref{eq:barx} and the stochastic QG model~\eqref{eq:SLTpv}, and study how the number of EOF-PC pairs and size of the ensemble of stochastic solutions (referred to as ensemble members) affect the width of the stochastic spread.
+Based on this difference, we compute Empirical Orthogonal Functions (EOFs)~\cite{Preisendorfer1988,HaJoSt2007}, which are then used as the $\xi$'s in the parameterised QG model.
+We also perform uncertainty quantification tests for the stochastic differential equation for Lagrangian particles~\eqref{eq:barx} and the stochastic QG model~\eqref{eq:SLTpv}, and study how the number of EOFs and size of the ensemble of stochastic solutions (referred to as ensemble members) affect the width of the stochastic spread.
+Note that we present the results only for the heterogeneous flow on the grid $G^c=129\times65$, since the goal of this section is to demonstrate how the methodology works.

-\subsection{Measuring the Lagrangian evolution}
+\subsubsection{Measuring the Lagrangian evolution}